 Spouses of resident credit students currently enrolled in a regular Seminary degree program may audit up to three courses a semester or three courses a summer for a nominal charge.
-Spouses of students enrolled in the Alumniin-Residence program are also eligible to audit courses at the spouse-audit rate.
-Spouses who audit must complete a brief form in the Registrar's office and pay the audit fee.
+Spouses of students enrolled in the Alumni-in-Residence program are also eligible to audit courses at the spouse-audit rate.
+Spouses who audit must complete a brief form in the Advising Center and pay the audit fee.
 No permanent record is kept and no transcript is issued.

-Audit students can participate in the class discussions and receive copies of handouts, but course work and examinations are not assigned or graded, and academic credit is not given.
+Audit students can participate in the class discussions and receive copies of handouts, but coursework and examinations are not assigned or graded, and academic credit is not given.